Esau’s story is a vivid example of despise in the Bible, which warns us about the consequences of devaluing our blessings.

 Your faith is as sure as someone who sets a course to take a trip to the other side of the country.
 They get in the car and start driving in that direction.
 They know they are getting closer to it with each passing mile.

-Of course if that person stops driving because they decide that the destination is not worthy to them or they keep turning back and have to start the trip over, it will take longer to reach their destination!
+Of course if that person stops driving because they decide that the destination is not worth it or they keep turning back and starting the trip over, it will take longer to reach their destination!

 Once you are on a worthy road, it is best to stay on that road until you reach your destination.

 Disciplining yourself in your health choices can be painful in the moment, but I thank God that He gave us a Comforter and Helper to be with us in those moments.
-He is our closest friend!
+The Holy Spirit is our closest friend (see John 14:17)!

 Be blessed in health, healing, and wholeness